Jordyn Woods Models Affordable $26 Bikini & Sheer Shirt In Sexy New Instagram Pic

 Jordyn Woods just shared her hottest bikini photo yet!
 The model, 22, showed off her amazing curves in the Apollo Bikini by Matte Collection in her latest Instagram post.
 The $26 white two-piece features brown spots and adjustable string straps.
 Jordyn was also wearing the Brad Cover Up Top in white from the same brand.
 The Matte Collection ambassador tagged the brand in her post.

-While Jordyn’s looking forward to a good September, the previous months weren’t too bad for the actress.
-Throughout the summer, Jordyn was spotted out on a number of occasions with Minnesota Timberwolves star, Karl-Anthony Towns.
+While Jordyn’s hoping for a good September, the previous months weren’t too bad for the actress.
+Throughout the summer, Jordyn was spotted out on a number of occasions with Minnesota Timberwolves NBA player, Karl-Anthony Towns.
 The pair were most recently photographed having lunch at Toscanova in Calabasas, CA on August 11.
 They were joined by Jordyn’s sister, Jodie Woods during the outing.
 Before that, they were spotted having dinner at Nobu Malibu on July 15.